(Sn.112)

 584. When overcome by death, they go to the other world.

-Neither a father can save his children, nor relatives their kin.
+Neither can a father save his children, nor relatives their kin.

 585. See how, while their relatives are lamenting,